 - If you are not sure if it is an adware or any other malware, then install an anti-malware application for scanning the system

-You may also reset your Chrome’s setting if the above mentioned methods fail to show any good results.
+You may also reset your Chrome’s setting if the methods mentioned above fail to show any good results.

 - Open up Google Chrome

-- Go to the Settings by clicking the 3 dots at the top right corner
+- Go to the Settings by clicking the three dots at the top right corner

 - Now, click Show Advanced Settings

 First of all, try scanning the system against an anti-virus or malware tool for any malicious application.
 However, if the method fails to show any improvement, then try resetting the Firefox browser.

 - Go to the menu option of Firefox by clicking the three horizontal lines at the top right corner

 - Click it again if the option pops up in a dialogue box

 How to Remove Malware from Safari

 If your Safari browser is infected with an adware or malware, you may start with deleting any suspicious extension.